 This course introduces the standards and materials used in the construction process.
+Two lecture and two lab hours per week.

 1313 Computer Aided Design I. (3)

 This course is designed to develop basic operating system and drafting skills on CAD.
 One lecture and four lab hours per week.